 New Chancellor Says SUNY Is the Answer to State Budgetary Woes

-During her full day at SUNY Plattsburgh, she cited the college's programs that directly build on the region's assets, like its Canadian studies and global supply chain management programs.
+The university system could be the answer to New York state's budgetary crisis, according to Dr. Nancy L. Zimpher, the new chancellor of the State University of New York.The chancellor came to SUNY Plattsburgh last week to share this belief and to spread the word that she plans to make SUNY a visionary institution - one which brings opportunity and high-quality education to every corner of the state.SUNY Plattsburgh was the 40th stop on her tour of the 64 campuses in the SUNY system.
+She plans to visit all of the remaining campuses by Labor Day.During her full day at SUNY Plattsburgh, she cited the college's programs that directly build on the region's assets, like its Canadian studies and global supply chain management programs.
 Not only do these programs build the expertise of future business leaders, they also help foster trade and commerce in the region.

 Contact InformationFor more information about news and events at SUNY Plattsburgh, please contact:Brendan Kinney, Executive Director of Marketing and Public Relations